dmnrcht/BikeTracks/doc/report.md

 ## Conclusion

 This project was very interesting, manipulating the Google Maps API to display our own tracks was motivating.
+This application now contains a lot of features and is usable.
+Nevertheless, if it has to be available on the Play Store, other more original features should be added to stand out from other existing applications.

+At the beginning of the project, we agreed about the fonctionnalities and did the mockups all together.
+Then, we decided which features we were most interested in implementing.
+During the first half of the allowed time, we workeds on the following parts of the application :

+Antoine : UI, SMS, History
+Damien : Server, Tracking Service
+Sébastien : Exploration, Track details

+Large parts have been implemented quickly and we decided to create a Github Projet with many issues describing bugs, new functionalities and enhancements.
+Since then, we took the issues one after the other and had the opportunity to work on all parts of the application.

 ## Annexes

-### BikeTracks API
+### Server documentation

 #### Before starting